ÇÁ¶û½º ¹Î¹ý

 (Act no 93-993 of 22 July 1993)

-A French person who has the power to repudiate French nationality where this Title so provides may exercise that
+A French person who has the power to repudiate French nationality where this Title so provides may exercise that power by way of a declaration uttered in accordance with Articles 26 and following.

 He may divest himself of that power from the age of sixteen in the same way.